Small Group tour of Dublin and the Gems of Ireland for Ladies Only

 - Day 1: Arrive in Dublin and check in at the Brooks Hotel.
 This evening, meet our guide, Mark Doherty, for a get-to-know-you dinner at the Brooks Hotel.

 - Day 2: In the morning, Mark will do a drive to the most important sites in Dublin.
-That afternoon, we will visit the center of town, including St. Patrick's Cathedral, Trinity University and Temple Bar.
+He will provide an overview of Dublin and show where all the great sites are, helping you to plan visits on your own.

 - Day 3: A day on your own.
 There is plenty to do.
 We highly recommend the absolutely amazing EPIC Irish Emigration Museum.
 Perhaps a visit to the Guinness Storehouse is your preference.
 There are museums, shopping, traditional pubs, all over town.

 The Gems of Ireland: The only way to see the true beauty of Ireland is to go to those remote places the big bus tours cannot get to.
 We travel there and stay at the small but elegant family-owned inns and hotels for the full Irish treatment.
-Here is a brief overview:
+Here' the itinerary overview:

 - Day 4: Depart Dublin and drive to Belfast in Northern Ireland.
 A tour of "The Troubles of Belfast" offers a sobering but insightful history of the civil war between nationalist Catholics and loyalist Protestants.
 After lunch, visit the site where the ill-fated Titanic was built and launched.